Iam-AbdulSamad/EvaluX_Prototype/README.md

 ## 📽️ Preview

-Include demo videos or screenshots in the future here for a better visual understanding of the platform.
+A Demo video or screenshot will soon be here for a better visual understanding of the platform.

 ---